Landa targets first Giro win for Team Sky

-MADRID Team Sky rider Mikel Landa is gearing up for a big year in which he hopes to lead his team to their first success in the Giro d'Italia.
+MADRID (Reuters) - Team Sky rider Mikel Landa is gearing up for a big year in which he hopes to lead his team to their first success in the Giro d'Italia.

 The Spaniard was among the favourites in this year's Italian grand tour after finishing third in 2015 but he pulled out because of a stomach problem during the 10th stage.